Copyright 2023 - published by Neil Pedley an independent web publisher

 image of the Nicholson Museum website

-The Churnet Valley Railway takes you on a journey back to the classic days of railway travel on a rural line that passes through beautiful countryside, the main station is at Cheddleton, along with the workshops and shunting yard.
-It has a tea room and just over the river and canal is the Boat Inn
+The Churnet Valley Railway takes you on a journey back to the classic days of railway travel on a rural line that passes through beautiful countryside, the main station is at Kingsley and Froghall Station, Froghall.
+Their base, workshops and shunting yard can be found at Cheddleton Station.
+While Consall station provides agood drop off for a walk in the valley, along the canal or in the RSPB Consall Woods Nature Reserve

 image of the Churnet Valley Railway website